KCP&L Energy Efficiency Docket: Changing Energy Efficiency in Kansas

 Utilities across the United States invested more than $7 billion in energy efficiency in 2014.
 States are investing in efficiency investments through advancements in building energy codes, transportation planning, and leading by example in their own buildings.
 These investments in energy efficiency reap huge benefits, giving businesses, governments, and consumers more control over how and when they use energy.
 Efficiency saves money, drives investment across all sectors of the economy, creates jobs, and reduces the environmental impact of energy use.

 Many have asked how they can help support energy efficiency in Kansas and KCP&L's present filing.
-It would be great if you send any comments you have directly to the Public Affairs office at the KCC.
+Below are different methods that can be used.
 Please reference Docket No. 16-KCPE-446-TAR and state in your comments that you want your comments included as part of the record.
+If you would like some guidance on what to share, please borrow any part of the key points and sample letter below that suit your interests.

 Toll Free Helpline: (800) 662-0027